Document

 SourceContentLicense / CostStatus

-PubMed~37M biomedical citationsNLM open data, free APILive
+PubMed~37M biomedical citationsNLM open data, free APIMVP

 Cochrane Library~4,500 systematic reviews + meta-analysesSubscription content; abstracts openMVP (abstracts)

-GWAS CatalogVariant-trait associations from genome-wide studiesEBI/NHGRI openLive
+GWAS CatalogVariant-trait associations from genome-wide studiesEBI/NHGRI openMVP

-ClinVarVariant-clinical-significance interpretationsNCBI open, daily updatesLive
+ClinVarVariant-clinical-significance interpretationsNCBI open, daily updatesMVP

 ClinGenCurated gene-disease validity, dosage sensitivityNIH openMVP